x1n13y84issmd42/creep/README.md

 ```
 creep/boss + DirOne Folder2 https://github.com/microsoft/TypeScript.git
 ```
 This will add `TypeScript` as a git submodule to the project and start tracking all three folders.
+Boss will automatically commit the changes it's made during this operation.

-Assuming `DirOne` & `Folder2` are working copies as well, now you can run:
+Assuming `DirOne` & `Folder2` are Git working copies as well, now you can run:
 ```
 creep/boss git checkout -b bossed/totally
 ```